openssl/general-policies/policies/ai-policy.md

 ### What counts as "non-trivial"?

-AI has written a non-trivial portion of a submission when it has generated meaningful code, logic, or documentation — not merely assisted with trivial tasks like autocompletion of a single line, reformatting, or spell-checking.
+A non-trivial portion of a submission has been created with an AI tool when it has generated meaningful code, logic, or documentation — not merely assisted with trivial tasks like autocompletion of a single line, reformatting, or spell-checking.

-If in doubt, declare it.
+If in doubt, declare it as a non-trival contribution.

 ### How to declare it

-Add an `Assisted-by` trailer to your commit message in the format `Assisted-by: {harness}:{model}`, where `{harness}` is the tool or interface you used and `{model}` is the specific underlying model.
+Add an `Assisted-by` trailer to your commit message in the format `Assisted-by: {agent}:{model}`, where `{agent}` is the tool or interface you used and `{model}` is the specific underlying model.
 Always include the model name and version where known, so that the declaration is meaningful: